-2. Match the Grinder to Your Brew Method
+2. Coffee Grinder Guide: Match the Grinder to Your Brew Method

-Drip and pour-over need a medium grind.
-Consistent, even particles roughly the size of sea salt.
+Drip and pour-over: Use a medium grind.
 Most quality burr grinders handle this well.
-This is the sweet spot for general-purpose grinders.

 3. Stepped vs. Stepless Grind Settings